Financial Education Workshops

 Whether you’re in a new relationship or have been with your partner for decades, you can get on the same page when managing money.
 We will discuss:

-• Discuss money management skills that you can incorporate into reaching your financial goals.
+- Discuss money management skills that you can incorporate into reaching your financial goals, including salary negotiation, debt reduction and investing basics.

 Scam Proof Your Finances

-How to recognize the most common forms of fraud and the tactics aimed at seniors and others.
+- How to recognize the most common forms of fraud and the tactics used to deceive targets.